cosmos/interchain-security/docs/docs/adrs/adr-014-epochs.md

 As a solution, this ADR introduces the concept of _epochs_.
 An epoch consists of multiple blocks.
 The provider sends `VSCPacket`s once per epoch.
-A `VSCPacket` contains all the validator updates that are needed by consumer chains.
+A `VSCPacket` contains all the validator updates that are needed by a consumer chain.

 ## Decision